 Cool highlights and dark roots prove that silver-blonde hair doesn't always have to be high-maintenance.

 While darker roots make for a nice grow-out phase, Yanchuk says it might mean mixing multiple toners to create a soft blend from the roots to the ends.
 This color melt technique is tailored to each person's hair and depends specifically on how the color has lifted.

 Talk to your stylist about the pros and cons of lifting your base color.
-Keeping your roots dark make for a low-maintenance growing out process.
+Keeping your roots dark makes for a low-maintenance growing out process.

-The color in combination with the blunt cut is also giving us major futuristic vibes.
-The upkeep on this color is both in-salon and at home, Huckabee warns.
+The color, in combination with the blunt cut, is giving us major futuristic vibes.
+The color requires both in-salon and at-home upkeep, Huckabee warns.
 Even with a short style, the dyeing appointment itself is long.

 The Middle Ground